 St Patrick’s is a happy, inclusive and friendly school where pupils enjoy learning and are cared for by dedicated and enthusiastic staff.
 We pride ourselves on supporting the development of loving and nurturing relationships within the school community based on Christian care and respect, coupled with high expectations and aspirations for each child.
 This is clearly reflected in our school mission statement.

 At St Patrick’s we endeavour to provide not only outstanding education for our children, but also support in the development of their minds, body and spirit through the provision of a wide range of opportunities for personal growth and challenge.
-We place great emphasis on delivering a broad curriculum, one that is not just focused on SAT outcomes.
+We place great emphasis on delivering a broad curriculum, one that is not just focused on SATs outcomes.

 ‘Teaching is of a very high standard.
 A high proportion of it is outstanding and none of it is less than good.’